bsd-rgb/Appointment-Scheduler/README.txt

 - On the View Customers screen you will see all customers(if any).
 Here you can add, delete, or modify customer records.

-- On the View Appointments scren you will see all appointments(if any).
+- On the View Appointments screen you will see all appointments(if any).
 Here you can add, delete, or modify appointment records.

-- On the View Reports sreen you will see three reports sectioned off on one page.
+- On the View Reports screen you will see three reports sectioned off on one page.
 Each report has a "Generate" button to display report results.

 Description of report:
 The additional report that was added is the count of appointments per country.